 Collaborate – RefWorks offers a tool which provides users with a quick and easy way to share their research via the Web, allowing viewers the ability to provide feedback and create bibliographies, further enhancing collaborative research.

-Students, staff and faculty can get RefWorks assistance at one of our consulting facilities:
+Students, staff and faculty can get RefWorks assistance at the Knowledge Navigation Center:

 RefWorks has created a LibGuide to help you get started.
 The information here is supplemental to what is in this guide.
 When reading instructions on how to log-in, please use the UM guide that you are currently on. http://refworks.libguides.com/